Mindcool25/BlenderDocsENGL3085/docs/40_rendering.md

 ### Output
 ![*Frame Range section of the output options side bar*](images/OutputOptions.png){ width=300px }

+The output section allows you to change the directory that the final render will be put in, the file type you want the final render saved as, and the compression level of teh final image.
+You can also modify how the colors are handled, as well as the pixel density.
+\newpage

 ## Render Options
 ![Rendering Engine Options](images/RenderingEngines.png){ width=300px}

 There are three different rendering engines that Blender has available.
 EEVEE, Cycles, and workbench.
 We won't be going over the workbench rendering engine as it generally isn't used for final rendering.
+\newpage

 ### EEVEE Engine
 ![EEVEE Options](images/EEVEEOptions.png){ width=300px}